Menu

 Writer: Michael Mann, F. Paul Wilson

-Keywords ss (nazi schutzstaffel), nazi, demon
+Keywords ss (nazi schutzstaffel), nazi, demon, dark fantasy

 Production Companies Paramount Pictures, Associated Capital, Capital Equipment Leasing, Howard W. Koch Productions, Gene Kirkwood Productions